Haley says Russia is 'nervous' and an 'island' after Assad attack

 "I think they're nervous," Haley continued.
 "I think that they very much feel as if they've been weakened by Assad's actions and their cover up.
 They realize the international community didn't buy it and is not buying it.
 And they now have to figure out how to save face.
 We're giving them all the options to save face."

 Haley's comments come before critical meetings between Secretary of State Rex Tillerson and his Russian counterpart, Sergey Lavrov, which are now expected to focus on Assad's use of chemical weapons on his own people.
+A senior administration official confirmed to CNN Tuesday that the US has biological samples that confirm the use of sarin in last week's attack.

 In an interview on Fox Business Network to air Wednesday, President Donald Trump said Russian President Vladimir Putin was backing "a truly evil person."